These Red Carpet Moments Deserve a Standing Ovation

 Among a sea of naked dresses, floral appliqués and Swarovski-style embellishments, are the following catwalk-ready looks that truly stand out.

-First up is Nicole Kidman in this high-fashion, embroidered gown on tonight's red carpet.
+First up is Nicole Kidman in this high-fashion, embroidered Alexander McQueen gown on tonight's red carpet.
 The sleek silhouette (one we saw all over the Gucci spring '17 runway) with long sleeves and a high neckline has the Lion actress looking incredibly mature yet the images of animals and plants woven onto the dress keep things light and playful—perfect for an event of this nature.

 Frazer Harrison/Getty Images

-Another look worth mentioning is rising star Maren Morris' plunging number.
+Another look worth mentioning is rising star Maren Morris' plunging Michael Costello number.
 The beaded belt and flower-like details along the neckline are expertly placed—keeping the look sexy yet soft.
-Then the subtle feminine touches near the top of the dress are juxtaposed by the leg slit and "evil eye" clutch the singer's holding.
+Then the subtle feminine touches near the top of the dress are juxtaposed by the leg slit and From St Xavier "evil eye" clutch the singer's holding.
 Perfection.

 Frazer Harrison/Getty Images

-Lastly, Kellie Pickler's red carpet spin on the LBD shows incredible structural wins—like the asymmetrical off-the-shoulder detail and peplum waist.
+Lastly, Kellie Pickler's Black Halo Eve by Laurel Berman red carpet spin on the LBD shows incredible structural wins—like the asymmetrical off-the-shoulder detail and peplum waist.
 It's a look you don't often see on a country star, they're usually drawn to the glamour of sparkle and full skirts, so it's a refreshing contrast from the other looks tonight.

 Amazing choices, ladies.